 - The hiring supervisor is responsible for the selection of qualified candidates to be interviewed; Human Resources is available to assist in the recruiting process.
 Each department will set up interviews and make the appropriate interview arrangements.

-- The hiring department may want to conduct a preliminary telephone interview to screen applicants.
+- The hiring department may want to conduct a preliminary telephone interview or zoom interview to screen applicants.

 - Human Resources will need to be informed as to any special interview arrangements.